 Encrypting Data in SQL Server Depends on Your Version

 If you’re currently looking into encrypting your SQL Server database or deploying a key management system, you may be concerned about how to protect your data depending on the version, code, and language used to build your database.
 To help ease your worries, here are 4 ways to encrypt your SQL Server database and protect your encryption keys:

-- Since SQL Server 2008 Microsoft has supported automatic encryption with TDE and cell level encryption for Enterprise Edition users and above.
+- Since SQL Server 2008 Enterprise and SQL Server 2019 Standard, Microsoft has supported automatic encryption with TDE and column-level encryption for Enterprise Edition users and above.
 Without any programming you can encrypt the SQL Server database or an individual column, and store the keys on an encryption key manager (commonly available as an HSM and in VMware or Cloud).

 - Your developers might have written custom application code to implement your SQL Server database.
 But SQL Server encryption and key management is still within your reach.
 A good key management vendor should supply you with software libraries that easily add into your applications and implement SQL Server encryption.

 - You might have a SQL Server database, but not be using Microsoft programming languages.
 Perhaps your applications are written in Java, Perl, or PHP.
 Again, it is simple to deploy software libraries that encrypt the SQL Server data and which store the encryption keys on an external centralized key manager.